 What is Oscilloscope Diagnostics?

-As we showed you in the Diagnostic Journey, using a PicoScope gives the technician the ability to see the operation of the components in real time and takes away any guess work.
+As we showed you in the Diagnostic Journey, using a PicoScope allows the technician to see the operation of the components in real time and takes away any guess work.

 Whilst we understand just how important serial data (OBD) is to your workshop, you can only harness its full potential when it is paired with an oscilloscope.

-The oscilloscope gives you the ability to see how a component is working at the source.
-Don't confuse this with Live Data.
+The oscilloscope allows you to see how a component is working at the source.
+Don't confuse this with Live Data on a scan tool.
 Only by measuring directly on the component can you see exactly how the component is operating.

 What can PicoScope Do?